 California helps to alleviate congestion with a wide range of public transportation options, such as the Bay Area Rapid Transit train system (BART) and Southern California’s Metrolink train.
 Amtrak trains, suburban buses, and a huge network of Uber and Lyft drivers throughout the state also make getting around fairly effortless.

-A $4 billion-dollar, high-speed rail connecting Northern and Southern California is currently planned for construction in the next ten years, making travel across the state a quick, seamless trip.
+A high-speed rail connecting Northern and Southern California is currently planned for construction in the coming years, making travel across the state a quick, seamless trip.
 From San Francisco to Santa Monica in just a few hours?
 Sounds like a fun day in the life of a retiree.

 Myth #3: Only the Very Wealthy Can Afford the Cost of Living